25Ericcheong/node-fundamentals/README.md

 ```

 - Assuming that `app` has been invoked with the `express()` method.
 In this case, an example of a query string can be (inputted into the URL) `domain/api/v1/query?name=eric&id=4`.
 The query string or object that the backend would receive would be a dictionary object with the keys being name and id while the values being eric and 4 respectively.
+- Note, ensure that a `return` is used when returning a responds to the client.
+This prevents a large error log from appearing as Express expects only 1 respond to occur.

+### Express: Middleware

+- Express middleware are functions that executes during the request to the server.
+Each middleware have access to request and respond objects.
+It is everywhere in Express (heart and soul of it)

 # Useful Node Modules